ARCT5581 Key Texts

 - Students are able to (1) gain a thorough appreciation of the six principal treatises on architecture; (2) acquire advanced model-making skills and skills in virtual modelling, rendering and animation; (3) subject a building to sustained critical analysis; and (4) acquire the necessary skills for the development of an individual critical base for contemporary architecture.

-- Typically this unit is assessed in the following ways: (1) a case study model; (2) virtual representations; and (3) critical essay.
+- Indicative assessments in this unit are as follows: (1) a case study model; (2) virtual representations; and (3) critical essay.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.